euan-forrester/photo-recommender/README.md

 - Add tests
 - Lock python lib version numbers (see https://docs.docker.com/samples/library/python/#pythonversion-alpine to lock python version)
 - Maybe add a container running nginx to serve static files
+- Have dev load balancer only be accessable from the local machine, and have the prod load balancer only listen on https